-- Students are not allowed to go to the 2nd or 3rd floor before 8:20 a.m. - Students who have no first period class and arrive before 8:15 a.m. must report directly to the library and check in with Coach Ruffino or go directly to the cafeteria for breakfast. - Students are required to exit the campus within 15 minutes after their last scheduled class of the day unless they are reporting directly to a school-sponsored team, club, or activity.
-Students must have off campus on their schedule identifying the class in which they have the privilege of leaving campus early. - Students who experience challenges reporting to the designated location and/or exiting the campus in a in a disruptive matter will conference with their grade level administrator and may result in possible loss of privileges during and/or within the next grading cycle.
+- Students are not allowed to go to the 2nd or 3rd floor before 8:20 a.m. - Students are required to exit the campus or report to dinner/NG removal in the cafeteria within 15 minutes after their last scheduled class of the day unless they are reporting directly to a school-sponsored team, club, or activity.
+Students must have off campus on their schedule identifying the class in which they have the privilege of leaving campus early. - Students who experience challenges reporting to the designated location and/or exiting the campus in a disruptive manner will conference with their grade level administrator and may result in possible loss of privileges during and/or within the next grading cycle.